enesbkoca/catch-my-train/README.md

 - [X] Add homepage that you can use to start planning your first journey
 - [X] Add planner page to plan journeys
-- [ ] Add journey page to display created journey
+- [X] Add journey page to display created journey
-- [ ] Add mock result to compute journey
+- [X] Add mock result to compute journey
+- [ ] Connect the markers on the page
 - [ ] Add logic to call NS API to compute best journey
+- [ ] Focus on specific section on the map (depending on the markers)